colinhoernig/react-playground/weatheredux/README.md

 # Weatheredux
-Simple React + Redux weather app using third party weather API
+Simple React + Redux weather app using OpenWeatherMap.org API.

 ### Setup
-If you do not have an API key, one can be created in the [Google Developer Console](https://console.developers.google.com).
-Create API_KEY.js in the root directory and export your YouTube Books API key.
+If you do not have an API key, one can be created at [OpenWeatherMap.org](http://openweathermap.org/).
+Once you have an API key, add the following to `API_KEY.js` in the `weatheredux` directory.

 ```js
 export const API_KEY = 'your_api_key_here';